wing-puah/thegeekwing-jekyll/_posts/technology/2018-08-18-the-lights-go-off.md

 At the point of time, her Wordpress skills came in handy.
 The launching of her business was entirely bootstrap.
 And now, she was opened for business.
 There were good moments, the company closed their first deal.
 Subsequently, one of their clients asked about website development.

 She had the bare minimal skills, the time and her company needed the income.
 So she started agreed to take on the web development gig as one of the business offerings.
-She volunteer to develop websites to non-profits in order to beef up her portfolio.
+She volunteered to develop websites to non-profits in order to beef up her portfolio.

 She learned that when running a business and striking website deals, what mattered was the end product and the income generating ability of the website.
 In the beginning, she had no portfolio, so she charged a subsistence amount for a website.
 Then the confidence and competence rise and she slowly adjusted her rates.